Paper Cutz, Chagrin Falls

 Five years ago, Shari Escott and Cathy Strauss met up for a craft therapy night.
 Just one night.
 That’s all it was supposed to be.
 Today, the creative streak the friends embraced that evening has turned into Paper Cutz, a line of interesting paper-art collages created using vintage newspaper clippings, magazine advertisements, matchbooks, wallpaper, stamps and postcards.

-The Cleveland-based duo once had just a dozen pieces in their line, but they now have more than 100 designs.
+The northeast Ohio-based duo once had just a dozen pieces in their line, but they now have more than 100 designs.
 One depicting Ohio is made entirely of matchbooks loosely aligning with the areas of the state in which they’re located.
 A Lake Erie-themed piece is crafted using old maps and newspaper clippings.
 In addition to Cleveland, Columbus and Cincinnati, Paper Cutz has designs spotlighting Detroit, Philadelphia, Pittsburgh, Chicago and more.

 “It used to be as simple as just cutting and pasting.
 Now it starts with, ‘let me think of the idea, let me flesh it out.’
 I have to make a template, I start researching papers, I go through my bins of papers,” Escott explains.
 “For something that used to take me a short amount of time, a skyline can now take me eight weeks.”